kbalko/Robot_Framework_tests/README.md

       $make test_headless

-After tests  output, log and report will be store inOutputs directory.
+After tests  output, log and report will be store in Outputs directory.

 - CLI output: